 "Innocent Interlude" takes you on a amazing tour of Portland, Maine on the eve of major change.
 In 1940-41, city officials made a remarkable series of color films of life around Portland.
 They captured longshoreman unloading ships on the waterfront, a soap box derby on Park Avenue, ice skating at Deering Oaks Park and much more.
-"Innocent Interlude" captures how people worked and played more than sixty years ago and documents numerous locations around the city.
-This 60 minute video provides a rare color, moving glimpse of life in Portland in the years between the Depression and World War II.
+"Innocent Interlude" captures how people worked and played more than eighty years ago and documents numerous locations around the city.
+This 60-minute video provides a rare color, moving glimpse of life in Portland in the years between the Depression and World War II.
 Narrated by historian Joel Eastman.
 DVD.
 60 minutes.